 Here are the benefits of using testimonials.

 Boost trust and credibility.
 Buyers trust peer reviews compared to the product descriptions on your website or sales page.
 They will do business with you if you have several positive reviews from their peers or influencers.

 Increase in business.
-Skeptical buyers will read through your testimonials on social media or websites before doing business with you.
+Sceptical buyers will read through your testimonials on social media or websites before doing business with you.
 Several people will only buy from you if fans are raving about your products or services.

 It makes clients feel special.
 Asking for testimonials shows you honour and appreciate your clients.
 It cements the emotional bond that makes clients loyal to your brand.

 Gives prospects a glimpse of how to use your products and services.
 Let’s assume a customer lands on your site looking for a productivity app that is easy to use because he has been disappointed with several apps.
-The prospect will be skeptical unless you convince them your app is easy to use through a customer testimonial.
+The prospect will be sceptical unless you convince them your app is easy to use through a customer testimonial.

 How to Write a Testimonial Without Selling Your Soul

 Great testimonials help you sell your services with less hassle.
 The easiest way to obtain testimonials is to request your clients to write a review or use social listening.

 The truth is, several customer testimonials suck.
 You have seen some like:

 - “This is the best product I have ever used.”